 € | Cafe | Threshold Seating | Kids | Monti

 La Casetta means cottage in English, which is appropriate given the design of this Monti Rome restaurant.
 Standing alone near the main street in the district, the exterior is completely covered in welcoming ivy.
-Plus, with floor-to-ceiling windows that open to the lively street out front, you’ll the perfect view to accompany your delicious meal.
+Plus, with floor-to-ceiling windows that open to the lively street out front, you’ll have the perfect view to accompany your delicious meal.

 In addition to the quality food and charming decor, you’ll be delighted to know that you can have almond or rice milk in your coffee.
-Soy milk isn’t hard to find in Rome, but almond or rice is much more difficult to find.
+Soy milk isn’t hard to find in Rome, but almond or rice are much more difficult to find.

 Il Tettarello Hostaria